AtlasWork/atlascoin/README.md

 ## License

-Atlascoin Core is released under the terms of the MIT license.
+Atlas WORK Coin Core is released under the terms of the MIT license.
 See COPYING for more information or see http://opensource.org/licenses/MIT.